claint76/inivation-docs/Application notes/DVS_particle_tracking_pixel_bandwidth_considerations.md

 If higher bandwidth is desired, it is possible to modify the master bias current by replacement of the controlling resistor, but this change would also require readjustment of many other bias values.
-Please inquire with inilabs regarding engineering for these scenarios.
+Please inquire with inivation regarding engineering for these scenarios.
 Note that the primary requirement for high pixel bandwidth is high illumination level.